A RACI Chart Definition, Example, and How to Use It for Project Clarity

 Click this link to access the template.

 Filling out a RACI chart is pretty simple.
 Once you’ve determined your tasks and who will be working on them, it’s just a matter of assigning the right responsibility in the right place.
-However, keep these simple rules in mind when building your RACI chart:
+However, keep these simple rules in mind when building your RACI chart.

-- Every task has at least one R (Responsible) assigned to it: Whoever is assigned as the responsible person for a particular task is the person doing the actual work.
+Whoever is assigned as the responsible person for a particular task is the person doing the actual work.
 If no one’s responsible for writing website copy, then that copy just won’t get written.

-- Include a legend explaining the RACI acronym for everyone’s reference: Just because you’ve done your research and learned the acronym doesn’t mean everyone else has.
+Just because you’ve done your research and learned the acronym doesn’t mean everyone else has.
 Unless you want to explain it to everyone every time the chart comes up, keep a legend handy.

 Ready to RACI?